The Importance of Getting an Aircraft Appraisal for Your Plane

 Age of Your Airframe

-Replacing or upgrading exterior parts is a good way to increase the value of your plane.
+Replacing or upgrading exterior parts is an excellent way to increase the value of your plane.

-But the internal frame is a big influence on the overall value of your aircraft.
+But the internal frame is a significant influence on the overall value of your aircraft.

 Short of the frame, there’s not much you can do about the frame’s age.

-But it’s important you are aware that the plane’s value goes down with every flight hour added to the frame.
+But you must be aware that the plane’s value goes down with every flight hour added to the frame.

 Your aircraft appraiser also reviews everything inside your plane.

-Floors, seats, gauges, lighting, the lavatory, and even the color scheme of your plane factor into the final value.
+The Floors, seats, gauges, lighting, the lavatory, and even the color scheme of your plane will be a factor in the final value of your aircraft.